LexoL/RepData_PeerAssessment1/PA1_template.md

 We can see some differences in activity patterns between weekdays and weekends:

-- on weekdays, people beging walking earlier than on weekends
+- on weekdays, people begin walking earlier than on weekends
 - on weekends, people walks more after the morning maximum as well as stop walking later than on weekdays
-- on weekends, morning walking maximun is lower than on weekdays
+- on weekends, morning walking maximum is lower than on weekdays

-We may assumme that people sleep longer and need not go so far on weekends in comparison to weekdays.
+We may assume that people sleep longer and need not go so far on weekends in comparison to weekdays.
 Still, people have more *local* walk on weekends because they have somewhat more spare time.